DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 #### Source 2: Collective constitutional AI dataset
 We required a set of constitutional principles to perturb the prompts by critiquing and revising them.
-For this we use the [Collective Constitutional AI](https://www.anthropic.com/news/collective-constitutional-ai-aligning-a-language-model-with-public-input) dataset from Anthropic and the Collective Intelligence project.
+We use the [Collective Constitutional AI](https://www.anthropic.com/news/collective-constitutional-ai-aligning-a-language-model-with-public-input) (CCAI) dataset from Anthropic and the Collective Intelligence project.
-This [dataset](https://github.com/saffronh/ccai/) contains [responses](https://pol.is/report/r3rwrinr5udrzwkvxtdkj) from ~1,000 Americans to help draft the principles for a constitution.
+The CCAI [dataset](https://github.com/saffronh/ccai/) contains [responses](https://pol.is/report/r3rwrinr5udrzwkvxtdkj) from ~1,000 Americans to help draft the principles for a constitution.

 The responses are [clustered into two groups by principal component analysis and k-means](https://github.com/saffronh/ccai/blob/main/ccai_data_processing.ipynb).
-We use the ten constitutional principles with the highest consensus[^consensus] scores from each group for measuring the sensitivities of the reward models.
+We measure the sensitivity of the reward models using the ten constitutional principles with the highest consensus[^consensus] scores from each group.

 <iframe src="https://huggingface.co/datasets/douwmarx/ccai-dataset/embed/viewer/default/train" width="100%" height="400px" frameborder="0"></iframe>